Duayt/card/README.md

 # Playing Card on Python
-This repo to teach myself to write game on python
+This repo is to teach myself to write game on python
+# python
+Python 3.9.0rc1